 A banshee is an undead creature that specializes in two things.
 The first is their mobility and tracking abilities within a 5-mile radius.
 The second are their fair, but very powerful crowd control AoE abilities.
 Even at higher levels, this CR 4 creature can truly strike terror in the hearts of your players with their unique ability to drop a creature to 0 hit points.

 In D&D 5e, banshees were once very beautiful female elves during their life.
-However, these were also evil and corrupt elves that used their beauty and long lifespan for evil.
-Due to their evil deeds and nature they were given The Banshee’s Curse.
+However, these were also evil and corrupt elves that used their beauty and a long lifespan for evil.
+Due to their evil deeds and nature, they were given The Banshee’s Curse.

 Stats and Abilities of a Banshee

 Let’s go over the base abilities and stats of a D&D 5e banshee so we can get an idea of what the role of this monster is.
-All of these stats and abilities can be found in page 23 of the Monster Manual (this is an affiliate link which gives me a small commission which I use to help pay for hosting fees and other costs associated with Dungeon Solvers) or right here on aidedd.
+All of these stats and abilities can be found on page 23 of the Monster Manual.

 HP: 58 (13d8)